 Louisville Ballet’s production of The Brown-Forman Nutcracker

 Louisville Ballet School students are given the opportunity to audition for children’s roles in this magical production.
-This is a chance for young dancers to be a part of a long-standing Louisville holiday tradition and to rehearse and perform along side the professional dancers of the Louisville Ballet.
+This is a chance for young dancers to be a part of a long-standing Louisville holiday tradition and to rehearse and perform alongside the professional dancers of the Louisville Ballet.
 For additional information, please visit the School’s Brown-Forman Nutcracker webpage.

 Chosen each year by audition, Intermediate and Pre-professional students are selected for the Louisville Ballet Youth Ensemble.
-The Youth Ensemble was founded in 1952 and is now in its sixty-first year training the finest dancers and choreographers of tomorrow.
+The Youth Ensemble was founded in 1952 and is now in its sixty-third year training the finest dancers and choreographers of tomorrow.
 In addition to its own performances, the Youth Ensemble also dances at the annual SERBA Festival (Southeast Regional Ballet Association) hosted by Regional Dance America.

 School Schedules, Notices and Cancellation